kumarabhishek0809/candidateAssessment/README.md

 Setting UP DB

  create database clientAssessmentPortal;
- create user 'clientAssessmentPortal' identified by 'clientAssessmentPortal'; grant all on clientAssessmentPortal.* to 'clientAssessmentPortal';
+ create user 'clientAssessmentPortal' identified by 'July@2020'; grant all on clientAssessmentPortal.* to 'clientAssessmentPortal';